Valhalla (Blackpool Pleasure Beach): History

 The park spent three years planning and developing the replacement of the former Fun House attraction, which was destroyed by a fire in 1991.
 The ride was announced during a media preview event, where its name was revealed to be Valhalla (which in Norse mythology refers to a promised land in the afterlife for Viking warriors).
 Regia Anglorum, a Medieval reenactment organization, participated in the event, with members rowing a Viking vessel to shore and reenacting a small sword battle.

 Valhalla opened to the public on 14 June 2000.
-Television personality Jonathan Ross, along with his wife, as well as screenwriter Jane Goldman, were presenters on opening day.
+Television personality Jonathan Ross, along with his wife, screenwriter Jane Goldman, were presenters on opening day.
 Strongman Geoff Capes also appeared dressed as Hägar the Horrible.
 As a finale for the ride's opening day, the park put on a fireworks display set to music.

 In 2016, 2017, 2018, 2021, and 2023, Valhalla was named "Best Water Ride In The World" in the annual Golden Ticket Awards publication from Amusement Today.

 In May 2004, a fire which damaged the Grand National roller coaster and the Alice in Wonderland dark ride was extinguished using some of Valhalla's huge water content.

 Valhalla was closed towards the end of the 2011 season to undergo its first major refurbishment.
 The ride reopened on 5 May 2012.

 On 20 December 2019, Pleasure Beach Resort announced that Valhalla would remain closed for the duration of the 2020 season, the ride's 20th anniversary year.
 It was originally due to reopen for the 2021 season, but this was delayed due to the COVID-19 pandemic.
 The ride reopened on 12 April 2023 for "technical rehearsals".
 Whilst the ride was open, not all effects were present or operational.
 The ride’s official grand reopening was on 10 May 2023.

 The main theme music used for the ride until 2019 was a song called "Song of the Elders", originally composed by Grahame Maclean for the last segment of Rhythmos, the 2000 incarnation of the park's Hot Ice Show.
 The new soundtrack, introduced in 2023, was created by The Notable Stranger.